ahmed-barakat333/LRI_MM_Pain/README.md

 6- Ligand_Receptor_Annotations: A file containing final results of ligand-receptor pairs of each multple myeloma cell type with senosry neurons.

-7- Overlap_Analysis: Data and code used to assess and visualize the overlap between activated pathways in multple myeloma cell types.
+7- Overlap_Analysis: Data and code used to assess and visualize the overlap between activated pathways in multiple myeloma cell types.

 8- RRHO_Analysis: Data and code used to run Rank Rank Hypergeometric Overlap (RRHO) analysis of differentially expressed genes of multiple myeloma cell types.